-Cantonese Opera has a new star: Donald Trump
+Cantonese opera has a new star: Donald Trump

 Slow revival

 Cantonese opera first appeared during the 1500s, though its roots can be traced back to earlier theater traditions from northern China.
-In the 18th century, actors would travel along the Pearl River Delta on so-called "red boats," stopping off to stage performances
+In the 18th century, actors would travel along the Pearl River Delta on so-called "red boats," stopping off to stage performances.

 After performer Li Wenmao joined a failed insurrection in Canton (now know as Guangzhou) in the 1850s, the tradition was outlawed, forcing performers onto the streets.